mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 ## Fetching remote certificates from AWS Secrets manager

 ### Why use a remote secrets store?

-Generating TLS secrets and storing them locally works well for local development purposes, but *this approach is not sufficiently secure for production applications*, as the keys and certs remain on disk where they could be compromised.
+We recommend that you *never* store any secrets, such as app or certificate authority private keys, on disk or in version control in plaintext, as this could lead to them becoming compromised.

-We recommend that you *never* store any secrets, such as app or certificate authority private keys, on disk or in version control in plaintext.
+Instead, always ensure your TLS certs are encrypted on disk and only decrypted to plaintext, perhaps to an in-memory virtual filesystem such as `tmpfs`, when the app server is booting up.

-Instead, they should be stored in an encrypted format and decrypted in memory when the app needs to use the data.
 For a deeper dive into best practices for managing secrets for your apps, see [this guide](https://github.com/gruntwork-io/aws-sample-app/blob/master/core-concepts.md#managing-secrets).

 For staging and production *we strongly recommend* the use of a production-grade secrets store such as [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).